Cloverfield: Plot

-As the party-goers leave the building, the severed head of the Statue of Liberty is hurled into the street in front of them.
-In the chaos, Hud records an enormous creature several blocks away collapsing the Woolworth Building.
-During the group's planned evacuation of Manhattan, the creature's tail destroys the Brooklyn Bridge, killing Jason and dozens of other people.
-News reports show the Army National Guard's 42nd Infantry Division attacking the monster.
-Smaller parasite creatures fall off its body and attack nearby pedestrians and soldiers.
+As the partygoers flee, the severed head of the Statue of Liberty falls into the street.
+In the chaos, Hud records an enormous creature several blocks away, collapsing the Woolworth Building.
+Rob, Jason, Lily, and Hud take cover in a nearby convenience store, sheltering from the smoke and debris that have resulted from the building's collapse.
+When they emerge, they find their friend Marlena Diamond covered in dust, in shock from seeing the creature "eating people."
+When the group attempts to evacuate Manhattan (through the Brooklyn Bridge), Rob receives a message from Beth, who is trapped in her apartment at the Time Warner Center.
+However, the creature's tail destroys the Brooklyn Bridge, killing Jason.
+While the group retreats to Lower Manhattan, news reports show the Army National Guard's 42nd Infantry Division attacking the monster and hostile parasites falling off its body.

-Rob listens to a phone message from Beth, in which she indicates she is trapped in her apartment at the Time Warner Center and unable to move.
-Going against the crowd, Rob, Hud, Lily, and Hud's crush, Marlena Diamond, venture into Midtown Manhattan to rescue Beth.
-By 3:17 a.m., they get caught in a battle between the creature and the Army National Guard, run into the subway, and are attacked by several of the parasites.
-While saving Hud, Marlena is bitten by one of the creatures.
-The four escape the subway and enter a below ground mall where she begins to feel unwell.
-They are found by military and taken to a command center and field hospital nearby.
-In reaction to being bitten, Marlena begins bleeding from her eyes.
-She is forcibly taken into a tent, where she appears to explode.
-Rob, still intending on saving Beth, persuades one of the military leaders to let them go.
-He is then informed when the last evacuation helicopter will depart before the military executes its "Hammer Down Protocol", which will destroy Manhattan in its entirety in order to kill the monster.
+Rob, Hud, Lily, and Marlena venture up to Midtown Manhattan to rescue Beth from her apartment.
+Finding themselves in a battle between the creature and the military, they hide in a nearby subway station and decide that staying underground will be safer.
+While walking through the subway tunnels toward Midtown, they are attacked by a group of parasites, one of which bites Marlena.
+The four escape the tunnels and enter Bloomingdale's, where they are found by soldiers and taken to a field hospital within.
+When Marlena begins to bleed from her eyes, she is forcibly taken away from the group by a biohazard team and explodes shortly after.

-They travel to Beth's apartment building to discover it toppled on its side.
-After crossing roofs from the opposite building, the group finds her impaled on exposed rebar.
-They free her and make their way to the evacuation site at Grand Central Terminal, where they encounter the creature again.
-Lily is first rushed into a departing Marine Corps helicopter to escape before the terminal is destroyed.
-Moments later, Rob, Beth, and Hud are taken away in a second helicopter and witness the creature being bombed.
-The bombing causes the creature to fall and success is assumed, but then it lunges out of the smoke, hitting the helicopter and causing it to crash in Central Park, killing the pilot and everyone inside except Rob, Beth, and Hud.
+Rob, still intending to save Beth, persuades a commander to release them.
+He is informed when the last evacuation helicopter will depart before the military executes its "Hammerdown Protocol", a saturation bombing operation which will kill the monster but also destroy Manhattan.
+The survivors travel to the Time Warner Center, find Beth impaled on exposed rebar, and rescue her.
+The group then travels to the Grand Central Terminal, where they reencounter the creature.

-Less than an hour later, a voice on the crashed helicopter's radio warns that the Hammer Down protocol will begin in fifteen minutes.
-The three friends regain consciousness, and attempt to flee; Hud turns back to retrieve the camera when the creature suddenly appears and kills him.
-Rob and Beth grab the camera and take shelter under an arch as sirens blare, and the bombing starts.
-Rob and Beth each provide their last testimony of the day's events.
-The bridge begins to crumble, and the camera is knocked out of Rob's hand and buried beneath rubble.
-Rob and Beth proclaim their love for each other just as the bomb explodes, the camera freezing up before the footage cuts.
+Lily is rushed into the first helicopter to escape.
+Rob, Beth, and Hud are taken away in a second helicopter, witnessing the creature being attacked with Mark 82 bombs by a B-2 Spirit.
+It briefly collapses, but rises from the smoke and strikes the helicopter, causing it to crash into Central Park.
+The group survives the crash and escapes the wreckage.
+After placing the camera down to help an injured Rob, Hud turns back to retrieve it when the creature suddenly appears and partially devours him.
+Rob and Beth grab the camera and take shelter under Greyshot Arch.
+As air raid sirens blare, Rob and Beth each provide their last testimony of the day's events.

-The film ends with the finale of Rob and Beth's trip to Coney Island on a Ferris wheel.
-Unseen by them, an indiscernible object falls from the sky into the ocean.
-Just before the camera cuts out, Beth states, "I had a good day."
+The arch begins to crumble, and the camera is knocked out of Rob's hand and buried beneath the rubble.
+Rob and Beth proclaim their love for each other just as the bombing commences, possibly killing them both, while the camera freezes before the footage cuts.
+The film ends with the finale of Rob and Beth's trip to Coney Island a month earlier.
+Unseen by them, a barely discernible object falls from the sky and into the ocean.